 This Office also handles interstellar USRE initiatives such as the Center for Interstellar Research, but it is mostly focused on the solar system.

 THE OFFICE OF PUBLIC HEALTH

 “It’s alright” smiled the doctor.
 “Take as much time as you want to think about it.
 I just want to ensure you that all options, including surgical reconstruction, are covered by universal insurance.”

 “Even...I mean my commune is small and…”

 “The USRE provides.
 Do not worry.”

 The Office of Public Health, or OPHe, is often considered as the medical equivalent of the Old Well, ensuring free access to healthcare whenever possible, and building its own facilities whenever needed.
 This is, however, a highly restrictive view of the OPHe.
 Financed by the only universal tax in the USRE, the OPHe doesn’t only concern itself with purely medical issues, but with the well-being of terran citizens in general.
-OPHe funding and personnel can be find virtually everywhere, from local urban planning to transition therapies, surgery centers or water table management, making it a remarkably transdisciplinary and pervasive Office, with a noted tendency to absorb and reorganize lesser institutions under its responsibility.
+OPHe funding and personnel can be found virtually everywhere, from local urban planning to transition therapy initiative, surgery centers or water table management syndicates, making it a remarkably transdisciplinary and pervasive Office, with a noted tendency to absorb and reorganize lesser institutions under its responsibility.
 While all Offices may intervene in emergency situations, the OPHe is often the face of USRE disaster response due to its nigh-universal presence and rapid deployment capability.